SeekND/Microbattletanks/README.md

 - 2x 9g servos (you will have to modify these) >
 - 1s battery (recommend 300mha battery) >
 - battery connector (recommend mxcp connector) > https://www.dronejunkie.co.uk/mylipo-lead-and-socket-for-mcpxpw-type-lipos

+# Tools
 - 1x servo tester
+- Super glue
+- Hot glue
+- 3D printed micro tank (search Tiny Trak in Thingiverse)

-*You can also install an FPV camera by simply connecting an AIO micro FPV camera to the polulu.
+*You can also install an FPV camera by simply connecting an AIO micro FPV camera to a 5V output (like the polulu for example).
-*Make sure your camera can connect to 5v
+*Make sure your camera CAN connect to 5v.

 Start by placing the ESP8266 in the bottom part of the base body of the Micro Tank.
 I prefer putting the USB facing backwards so it's easier to install the code afterwards